songlkkevin/cs144/writeups/check0.md

 Checkpoint 0 Writeup
 ====================

-My name: [your name here]
+My name: [黄嘉诚]

-My SUNet ID: [your sunetid here]
+My SUNet ID: [22302010051]

-I collaborated with: [list sunetids here]
+I collaborated with: [我自己]

-I would like to credit/thank these classmates for their help: [list sunetids here]
+I would like to credit/thank these classmates for their help: [no]

 This lab took me about [n] hours to do.
 I [did/did not] attend the lab session.

-My secret code from section 2.1 was: [code here]
+My secret code from section 2.1 was: [865755]

-I was surprised by or edified to learn that: [describe]
+I was surprised by or edified to learn that: [这个手动发送请求很酷]

 Describe ByteStream implementation.
 [Describe data structures and approach taken.
 Describe alternative designs considered or tested.